dashluu/Microlexer/README.md

 * **TypeLexer**: inherits from AlnumUnderscoreLexer and reads a data type lexeme using the TypeTable object.
 * **OpLexer**: reads an operator lexeme using the OperatorTable object.
 * **NumLexer**: reads a number(integer or floating-point) lexeme.
-* **Lexer**: uses one of the lexer components above to read a lexeme in a switch-case or if-else fashion.
+* **Lexer**: uses one of the component lexers above to read a lexeme in a switch-case or if-else fashion.

 ## Tables